Campaign of the Month: June 2014

 The technical groups are designed to allow one unit to service battle-damaged Mechs and Aeros, while another supplies salvage crews to minimize time spent in the field following a fight.
 The third group is the “core” group designated to provide regular maintenance of the growing fleet of Mechs and support vehicles.
 The division into a separate “Aero” group was formed by splitting a portion of the Ground teams to better dedicate themselves to the needs of the unit’s increasing AeroSpace assets.
 Personnel not in the technical squads with spare time, regularly assist on maintenance of the Line Unit Mechs used by the Dingoes, as this formation has priority on all supplies and repairs for the unit.

 Equipment and Supplies : As of 3023, the standard Iron Dingoes technical squads have been issued Iron Dingoes Infantry Field Kit (3023)s for combat service, replacing their older and second-hand Iron Dingoes Infantry Field Kit (3017)s.
 Techs are also issued Basic Tool Kits, though many collect their own favorite tools to supplement this basic kit.
+The techs of the Dingo Pack are considered the standard by which all other technical personnel in the organization are weighed.

 Most techs also have numerous tool pouches attached to their standard combat tactical vest and their own personal selection of favored tools carried with them at all times.
 There is no other uniform assigned to tech crews, so they tend to wear durable civilian clothing they acquire themselves, especially during operations that don’t require a combat element.
 Crowbars were a popular melee weapon, but the unit’s Engineer’s Tool has largely supplanted their use, with techs often nicknaming them “Bones”.